helenahagman/bay-lake-winery/README.md

 #### Demographics

-- Persons in the age over 18 years (legal limit in Sweden)
+- Persons in the age over 18 years (legal limit in Sweden for alcohol)

 #### Psychographics